jagjeevan96/jagjeevan96.github.io/README.md

 - Some code adapted from the [fast.ai course](https://www.fast.ai)
 - *Incomplete notebook.
 Work is in progress.*

-## Comparing Three Unique Classification Algorithms
+## Comparing Three Unique Classification Techniques

 NOTE: Minimal feature engineering and models were not optimised for performance.